 There are three hiking trails of varying difficulties at Rattlesnake Point Conservation Area and a section of the Bruce Trail, Ontario’s longest footpath, runs through the park as well.

-On our recent visit we hiked both the Buffalo Crag Trail and the Vista Adventure Trail.
-The Nassagaweya Canyon Trail is currently closed due to the constraints of having limited time visits to the park.
+On our most recent visit we hiked both the Buffalo Crag Trail and the Vista Adventure Trail.
+The Nassagaweya Canyon Trail was closed at the time but has since reopened so we will tackle it (or at least a portion of it) at another time.

 The Buffalo Crag Trail